 Super food 1 – Soya foods

 Soya beans and the foods that are made from them are perfect for a healthy diet.
-They’re full of protein, vitamins and minerals are low in saturated fat.
+They’re full of protein, vitamins and minerals, and they're low in saturated fat.
 They play a role in helping to keep your cholesterol levels down too.

 Try switching some of your usual meat, dairy products and deserts, such as milk, yoghurt and custard, to soya alternatives to help you lower your cholesterol.